-More Robust Information Networks Boost Self-Control As Brains Mature
+As Brains Mature, More Robust Information Networks Boost Self-Control

 Your Health

-More Robust Information Networks Boost Self-Control As Brains Mature
+As Brains Mature, More Robust Information Networks Boost Self-Control

 Impulsive children become thoughtful adults only after years of improvements to the brain's information highways, a team reports in Current Biology.